bharath-balasubramaniam/bharath-balasubramaniam/README.md

 - 👨🏽‍💻 I’m currently looking for a job.;
 - 🌱 I’m currently learning React.js and Python;
 - 👯 I’m looking to collaborate on Freelancing Projects 🤝;
-- 💬 Ask me about anything, I am happy to help🖤;
+- 💬 Ask me about anything🖤;
 - 📫 How to reach me: balasubramaniambharath7@gmail.com / +91 9500583357📱
-- 💬 Ask me about Anything
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Impudent Critter🃏